elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 - access link utilization = 0.97 (1.50 / 1.54)
 - LAN utilization = 0.0015
 - End-end delay = Internet delay + access link delay + LAN delay = 2 sec + mins + usecs
+- Another way to think about end-end delay: time to gather bits for a packet, time to transmit the packet, and time to propagate the packet, plus the time to process and queue

 Options to improve